WHO SHOULD TAKE CALCIUM SUPPLEMENTS?

-NIH Osteoporosis and Related Bone Diseases National Resource Center.
-Calcium and vitamin D: Important at every age.
-NIAMS.NIH.gov website. www.bones.nih.gov/health-info/bone/bone-health/nutrition/calcium-and-vitamin-d-important-every-age.
-Updated May 2015.
-Accessed March 14, 2017.
+NIH Osteoporosis and Related Bone Diseases National Resource Center website.
+Calcium and vitamin D: important at every age. www.bones.nih.gov/health-info/bone/bone-health/nutrition/calcium-and-vitamin-d-important-every-age.
+Updated October 2018.
+Accessed February 26, 2019.

 Weber TJ.
 Osteoporosis.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 243.